Dymaxion map: Influence

 A 1967 Jasper Johns painting, Map (Based on Buckminster Fuller's Dymaxion Airocean World), depicting a Dymaxion map, hangs in the permanent collection of the Museum Ludwig in Cologne.

-The World Game, a collaborative simulation game in which players attempt to solve world problems, is played on a 70-by-35-foot Dymaxion map.
+The World Game, a collaborative simulation game designed by Fuller in which players attempt to solve world problems, is played on a 70-by-35-foot Dymaxion map.

 In 2013, to commemorate the 70th anniversary of the publication of the Dymaxion map in Life magazine, the Buckminster Fuller Institute announced the "Dymax Redux", a competition for graphic designers and visual artists to re-imagine the Dymaxion map.
 The competition received over 300 entries from 42 countries.

 The H3 hierarchical global grid implemented by Uber uses an icosahedron oriented in Dymaxion orientation, then further subdivided into hexagons.

 In 2020, a collaborative effort by thousands of Minecraft players, the Build the Earth project, used Strebe's conformal variant as a projection for building a 1:1 scale representation of the Earth inside the game.